 I spend a lifetime learning pedigrees, genetics, breed standards and learning from those in my breed and those outside it.
 I raise each litter as if I gave birth to them and spend an equal amount of time finding them loving forever homes.
 I only put animals on this planet, I think will be the healthiest (mentally and physically) and nicest examples of the breed.
 I support each family, who, chooses one of my babies and let them know they are now a part of our extended family.
 I celebrate their wins in shows, in the field, and the milestones with each companion puppy, why, because they are family.
 I shed tears when one dies.
 I am there if one needs to come back.
 I hold them when they arrive and leave this world.
 I share my knowledge and socialize my dogs; so they will be the reflection of my dedication.

 I don’t keep track of the money and time I put into my love of them; it would not be a true measure of how I feel.
 The price I charge for my babies is never profit, but an investment in the next generation.
 I work hard at being a good dog person and encouraging others to be the same.
 You will find it very hard to find a quality Golden Retriever with health clearances and genetic testing on both parents under $1,800.
+Most well breed goldens go from $1800 to $3700.
 We do health testing because we want to make sure our puppies have the best possible chance at not having Hip dysplasia, Elbow dysplasia, hereditary heart problems such as SAS sub aortic stenosis, or eye problems such as Pigmentary Uveitis, which eventually left untreated will leave a dog blind.
 We also do genetic testing to make sure we do not end up with other genetic diseases.
 While testing for these things does not always keep puppies from having any of these issues, it does stack the deck in our favor.
 Sure you can buy that $500 puppy and you may never have any trouble, but if it ends up with any of these you will not have a breeder, who, has spent a lifetime dedicating their life to this breed and can offer assistance and advice.

 So, please do your homework and get to know your breeder before you purchase a puppy.
 A bargain now my end up costing you thousands in the long run.
 We also compete with our dogs, because it is a testament to the temperament of the breed.
 We only breed dogs with temperaments we and you will want to live with.
 It may seem like the initial price of a puppy is expensive, but the initial price pales in comparison to the actual cost of owning a dog.
 In the first year alone you spend over $500 on shots, vet visits, and then the next year you will need to spend money on the spay/neuter.
 I just wanted to give you some food for thought.